acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

    } core_private_data[NUM_CORES];
    ```

-By understanding these hardware realities, you can design your real-time robotics software to work with the CPU architecture rather than fighting against it, resulting in more deterministic timing behavior.
+For the Raspberry Pi 5, these optimizations can be particularly effective due to its four-core architecture.
+By implementing proper CPU affinity and minimizing data sharing, we can achieve much more predictable timing behavior.

 > **Key Takeaway**: CPU affinity and memory access patterns significantly impact real-time performance.
 Setting process affinity ensures cache efficiency by keeping processes on the same cores, while careful attention to data sharing patterns reduces cache coherency overhead.
 These optimizations are essential for achieving consistent, low-latency execution in robotics applications.